 State Historical Fund Emergency Grants

 These grants are awarded for emergency stabilization to protect the affected building(s) from further damage until more permanent preservation work can be completed.
-Learn more about SHF Emergency Grants or fill out the form at the bottom of this page to be contacted by a History Colorado staff person.
+Learn more about SHF Emergency Grants.

 Other Funding Resources